UNLV Lady Rebels basketball

 The UNLV Lady Rebels basketball team is the women's basketball team that represents the University of Nevada, Las Vegas in Paradise, Nevada.
 The team currently competes in the Mountain West Conference.
-Since beginning in 1974, the Lady Rebels have an all-time record of 741–484.
-The Lady Rebels are currently coached by Lindy La Rocque, who is entering her third season.
+Since beginning in 1974, the Lady Rebels have an all-time record of 935–572.
+In the 1988–89 season, UNLV had their most successful season in school history.
+That year, they went to their lone Sweet Sixteen and lost to Texas 88–77.
+The Lady Rebels are currently coached by Lindy La Rocque, who is in her sixth year at UNLV.

 Retired numbers

 UNLV has retired three jersey numbers in its history.
 All three held school records for the Lady Rebels, with Thomas being the all-time leader in scoring (since passed) and assists, Frohlich being the all-time scoring leader and rebounder, and Jordan being the all-time leader in blocks.

 NCAA tournament results

+The UNLV Lady Rebels, have been to the NCAA Tournament eleven times.

+Their overall combined record is 3–11.